python/cpython/Doc/library/simplexmlrpcserver.rst

 .. note::
-   The :mod:`SimpleXMLRPCServer` module has been merged into :mod:`xmlrpc.server` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :mod:`SimpleXMLRPCServer` module has been merged into :mod:`xmlrpc.server` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 .. versionadded:: 2.2